theevangelista/naomi/README.md

 ```

-Then on you uncaught handler or anywhere you want to send the exception
+Then on your uncaught handler or anywhere you want to send the exception

 ```java